Semi-stable subcategories for Euclidean quivers: Description of semi-stable subcategories --- proof of Theorem

 Let us denote by $\mathcal{R}{\rm eg}$ the full additive subcategory of $\rep(Q)$ generated by the indecomposable regular representations.
 When $Q$ is a Euclidean quiver, the canonical decomposition of a dimension vector only involves real Schur roots and possibly the null root $\delta$.
 We first need the following simple lemma about canonical decompositions.

 \begin{Lemma} Let $Q$ be a Euclidean quiver.
 Let $d$ be a dimension vector which has the null root in its canonical decomposition.
-Then all the other summands of the canonical decomposition are regular. \end{Lemma}
+Then all the other summands of its canonical decomposition are regular. \end{Lemma}

 \begin{proof} Suppose that some real Schur root $\alpha$ appears in the canonical decomposition of $d$.
 Seeking a contradiction, suppose that $M(\alpha)$ is preinjective.
 We know by Proposition \ref{Kac1} that there exists an indecomposable with dimension vector $\delta$, say $V$, such that $\Ext^1(V,M(\alpha))=0=\Ext^1(M(\alpha),V)$.
 On the other hand, Lemma \ref{Lemma1} applied to $M(\alpha)$ and $V$ implies that $\Ext^1(M(\alpha),V)\ne 0$.
 A similar contradiction follows dually if $M(\alpha)$ is preprojective.
 Therefore $M(\alpha)$ is regular. \end{proof}